 Dr. Rumple and Jane Elizabeth, daughter of Watson W. and Malinda Rankin Wharton of Greensboro, were married in 1857.
 She was a trained musician and for several years operated a music school.
 The Rumples had three children that survived infancy.
 Watson Wharton born in 1859, James Wharton Walker born in 1861, and Linda Lee.
 Watson died early in 1877 from an injury to his ear when he was hit by the ball while playing baseball during the fall session of his senior year at Davidson.
 James completed his studies at Davidson and became an attorney but he drowned in the Shenandoah River in 1893.
 Linda Lee married C. G. Vardell, D.D., who was pastor of the First Presbyterian Church in New Bern and then the founding president of Flora McDonald College in Red Springs in 1896.

-It was at the home of Dr. Rumple’s daughter Linda Lee that he passed away on January 20, 1906 after several months of declining health.
+It was at the home of Dr. Rumple’s daughter, Linda Lee, that he passed away on January 20, 1906 after several months of declining health.
 He was buried in the Chestnut Hill Cemetery in Salisbury next to Jane who had died on July 6, 1902.
-Pastor Rumple had preached his last sermon on October 8, 1905, “Let all your things be done with charity” (1 Cor.
+Pastor Rumple had delivered his last sermon on October 8, 1905, “Let all your things be done with charity” (1 Cor.
 16:14).
+It was a fitting final proclamation of the Word by one who showed charity to many and helped when needed.

 Jethro Rumple’s publications show his interest in history.
 He published A History of Rowan County in 1881, and he wrote a series of articles between 1878 and 1887 on the history of Presbyterians in his state for the North Carolina Presbyterian.
 He was a contributor to and coeditor of Alfred Nevin’s Encyclopedia of the Presbyterian Church in the United States of America, 1884.
 In 1887 he edited First Semi-Centenary Celebration of Davidson College, Addresses, Historical and Commemorative, Delivered at the Annual Commencement, Wednesday, June 13, 1887, which includes a forty-six page address by Rumple on the history of the college.

 The tendency of the biographies on Presbyterians of the Past is to present the individuals as though they had neither faults nor failings.
 Part of the reason for this is that many of the biographical articles on this site depend upon obituaries and memorials and such sources are not likely to speak ill of the dead.
-Even Alfred Nevin’s Encyclopedia of the Presbyterian Church, which one might expect to expose some theological controversies instead presents its biographical subjects without flaws.
+Even Alfred Nevin’s Encyclopedia of the Presbyterian Church, which one might expect to expose some theological controversies instead presents its biographical subjects primarily without flaws.
 But in the case of Jethro Rumple a couple of less than nice items have been recorded.
 These are not intended to pick on Dr. Rumple in particular but are instead presented to show that despite his faithfulness and dedication to ministry, all things were not rosy.
+He was a sinner redeemed by God’s grace, and he, like any other Christian, succumbed to temptations.
 One example, likely the only other example on Presbyterians of the Past, that has been presented flawed is Robert J. Breckinridge.
 An article by George Raynor provides the assessment of one Salisbury woman regarding Pastor Rumple’s sermons.

 From three-quarters to a full hour was allowed for the sermon, old fashioned with its bones of structure fully visible, its fourthlys and fifthlys in sequence.
 When at last the sermon was over and the last hymn was sung, Dr. Rumple would end the final prayer with a warm “Aye-men” in a tone that sounded as if he were glad to be done; and I would be glad with him (p.
 50).